 6. The MC service server may have subscribed to the MC service functional alias controlling server within the MC system for functional alias activation/de-activation updates.

-Figure 10.10.1.2.1-1 MC service emergency alert
+Figure 10.10.1.2.1.2-1 MC service group emergency alert

 1. The MC service user at the MC service client 1 initiates an MC service emergency alert.
 MC service client 1 sets its MC service emergency state.
 The MC service user at MC service client 1 may select a functional alias used for the call.
 The MC service emergency state is retained by the MC service client 1 until explicitly cancelled.